FollowTheProcess/site/content/about/index.md

 heroStyle: background
 ---

-Hello 👋🏻 I'm Tom, a Senior Software Engineer and DevOps/Cloud Engineer currently working in the UK finance sector.
-My day to day is Python, AWS Serverless and Terraform.
+Hello 👋🏻 I'm Tom, a Senior Software Engineer and Platform Engineer.
+My day to day is Go, Terraform, CloudFormation and YAML.

 I'm basically always doing side projects (often too many 🙃) mostly in Go which is probably my favourite language, everything from parsers to build systems to libraries/frameworks to useless git extensions.